kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Demo, Integration, and Wrap

-Text models matter when they run.
+Text models matter when they run
-We connect concepts to practice.
+We connect concepts to practice
 Integration reveals limitations

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.